The online Comment window has expired

 • Default_avatar

-Pam Fendt over 2 years ago
+Pam Fendt about 3 years ago

 Milwaukee Area Labor Council is writing to communicate our strong support to provide retroactive hazard pay for front-facing City workers who were left out of CARES Act Funding.
 Thank you to Alderpersons Coggs, Johnson, Spiker.
 The American Rescue Plan Act was specifically designed to correct some of the flaws that precluded certain public workers from being included in hazard pay through CARES Act funding, thereby signaling it is a legitimate use of the funding to treat equally all City workers who kept to their posts during the pandemic.
 We hope the matter is passed by this committee and that the entire Council will vote in favor of it.
 Additionally, the Labor Council would like to offer support for the following items that will provide training pathways and career opportunities for City residents.